-Are you wondering how Theatrical Romantic Body Type looks like and how to style it?
+Are you wondering how Theatrical Romantic Body Type looks and how to style it?

 This article has all the answers!

-The Theatrical Romantic type is characterized by several features of the Romantic type.
+Several features of the Romantic type characterize the Theatrical Romantic type.
 However, the admixture of dramatic features plays a significant role.
 A pinch of the Yang(divine male) element added to the most feminine type of beauty that the romantic type stands for, adding tremendous changes in appearance and temperament (the whole essence of the personality).

 Kibbe himself called the representatives of this type “femme fatale“.
 They have a striking appearance with expressive facial features.